Lipschitz extensions to finitely many points: Proof of Theorem

-\textbf{\textsf{Acknowledgements}}: I am indebted to Urs Lang, for his suggestions enabled us to simplify the proofs of the main results considerably.
-Moreover, I am thankful to Assaf Naor for pointing out to me the simple bound of \(\mathsf{e}^m(X,Y)\) in terms of \(\mathsf{e}_n(X,Y)\).
+I am indebted to Urs Lang, for his suggestions enabled me to simplify the proofs of the main results considerably.
+Further, I am thankful to Assaf Naor for pointing out to me the simple bound of \(e^m(X,Y)\) in terms of \(e_n(X,Y)\).
+I am thankful to the anonymous reviewer for helpful comments that shortened the proof of Lemma \ref{Lem:Lower} and for drawing my attention to additional literature.
+Finally, I want to thank Yannick Krifka and Martin Stoller, who read earlier draft versions of this paper.